Eburonia/Japanese-Restaurant-Shibuya/README.md

 ### User Stories

 #### Potential Restaurant Guest - First-time Visitor Goals
-1. As a first-time visitor of the website, I want to understand what the website's purpose is, so I can decide to navigate through the website and read all the available information or leave the website in case it does not meet my expectation.
+1. As a first-time visitor of the website, I want to understand what the website's purpose is, so I can decide to navigate through the website and read all the available information or leave the website in case it does not meet my expectations.
 2. As a first-time visitor of the website, I want to know more about the restaurant's atmosphere.
 3. As a first-time visitor of the website, I want to know what food the restaurant has to offer and at what price, so that I can decide whether I want to visit the restaurant somewhere in the future in case it meets my needs and expectations.
 4. As a first-time visitor of the website, I want to know where the restaurant is located, so that I can decide whether the restaurant is within my desired traveling distance.
 5. As a first-time visitor of the website, I want to know what previous guests have to say about the restaurant, so that I have an idea of what to expect when visiting the restaurant.
 6. As a first-time visitor of the website, I want to know whether it is possible and needed to make a reservation, so that I can take that into account when I want to visit the restaurant in the future.
 7. As a first-time visitor of the website, I want to know on what day and at what time it is possible to visit the restaurant, so that I know when to make a reservation in case I want to visit the restaurant in the future.
-8. As a first-time visitor of the website, I want to know what the methods of payments are, so that I know whether to bring cash or a credit card before visiting the restaurant in the future.
+8. As a first-time visitor of the website, I want to know what the methods of payment are, so that I know whether to bring cash or a credit card before visiting the restaurant in the future.
 9. As a first-time visitor of the website, I want to know how and if I can get additional information about the restaurant in case it's not mentioned on the website.

 #### Returning Restaurant Guest - Returning Visitor Goals